zacharyacutey/D-Ncurses-Game/README.md

 # D-Ncurses-Game
-A game using Curses &amp; GDC.
+A game using NCurses &amp; GDC.

+Uses the fact of gdc's relation to gcc.